Take a digital wallet payment

 - Sign in to the GOV.UK Pay admin tool.

-- Under Services, select the service where you want to disable Google Pay.
+- Under Services, select the service where you want to turn off Google Pay.

 - Select Settings.